jamesjrnkhata/jamesjrnkhata.github.io/_posts/software_projects/2020-08-24-Project Euler Exercises.md

                 // count how many times it is divisible count++;

-                // break out of the internal loop if count exeeds 2 to speed up the process if (count > 2) break;
+                // break out of the internal loop if count exceeds 2 to speed up the process if (count > 2) break;
             }
         }